openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hpe-lefthand-driver.rst

 * Manage and unmanage a snapshot.

-* Replicate volumes to managed and unmanaged targets.
+* Replicate host volumes.

-* Fail-over volumes to managed and unmanaged targets.
+* Fail-over host volumes.

+* Fail-back host volumes.

+* Create, delete, update, and snapshot consistency groups.

 When you use back end assisted volume migration, both source and destination clusters must be in the same HPE LeftHand/StoreVirtual management group.